 - TeamCity – It is a CI server developed by JetBrains in 2006.
 It is written in Java and its latest version 2019.2 was released in December 2019.
 It is not free, but it offers a free plan where users can get 100 build configurations.

-Benefits of TeamCity includes the ability to run multiple builds and tests on different platforms simultaneously and integration of third party reports.
+Benefits of TeamCity include the ability to run multiple builds and tests on different platforms simultaneously and the integration of third-party reports.

 - Bamboo – It is a CI/CD server created by Atlassian in 2007 and it is written in Java.
 Its latest version 6.10 was released in September 2019.

 Some of the benefits of Bamboo are that it can import data from Jenkins, it has easy-to-use UI, built-in Git branching workflows, Jira, and BitBucket integration.